Kelley Kronenberg’s Immigration Practice Group focuses on the complex immigration and naturalization laws of the United States.

 Citizenship and Naturalization

-Lawful permanent resident of the USA may be eligible to become U.S. citizens through the naturalization process after:
+Lawful permanent residents of the United States may be eligible to become citizens through the naturalization process after:

 Family Petitions/ Adjustment of Status/ Green Card